Gain a competitive edge in the job market and start on a path to professional advancement in manufacturing management.

 If you're an engineer who lives in Canada, or you're about to immigrate to Canada, Manufacturing Management is a great program to help you land a meaningful job in just eight months.
 Through projects that connect you directly to industry, you'll start real-world networking while finishing your program.

-Sheridan's Manufacturing Management program is ideal for you if you're interested in innovation, lean manufacturing, energy management, sustainability, ERP, SAP and a variety of challenges faced by manufacturing and service organizations.
+Sheridan's Manufacturing Management program is ideal for you if you're interested in advanced manufacturing, sustainable manufacturing, innovation, lean manufacturing, energy management, sustainable supply chain, and a variety of challenges faced by manufacturing and service organizations.

 Working in a safe, controlled environment, you'll develop expertise in every aspect of manufacturing management, including: